Marcin59/Segmentation_of_Body_Parts/README.md

 # Semantic Segmentation Project

-This project focuses on semantic segmentation using various deep learning models.
-The dataset used is the LIP dataset, which contains images and annotations for semantic segmentation tasks.
+This project aims to perform semantic segmentation of human body parts using state-of-the-art deep learning models.
+Semantic segmentation involves classifying each pixel in an image into a predefined class.
+We utilize the LIP (Look into Person) dataset, which provides detailed annotations for various body parts, making it ideal for this task.
+The project explores different architectures, including Unet, Segnet, and Deeplab, and evaluates their performance using various optimizers.
+Our goal is to achieve high accuracy in segmenting body parts, which has applications in fields such as fashion, healthcare, and augmented reality.

 ## Dataset